Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Perfect spectral clustering using the two-to-infinity norm bounds and its applications to random networks.

-Note that, in a less common case, when one needs to cluster a symmetric matrix, one can use Theorems~\ref{th:sym_up_bound}~or~\ref{th:sym_up_bound_new} for ensuring perfect clustering.
+Note that, in a less common case, when one needs to cluster a symmetric matrix, one can use a similar approach.
 Indeed, consider the situation where, for some clustering function $z: [n] \to [r]$, the elements of a symmetric matrix $Y$ in \fr{eq:main_rep} are of the form $Y(i,j) = Q(z(i), z(j))$ for some matrix $Q \in \RR^{r \times r}$, so that $Y = Z\, Q\, Z^T$, where $Z$ is the clustering matrix, which corresponds to the clustering function $z$.

-Introducing matrices $D_z$ and $U_z$, similarly to the non-symmetric case considered above, and writing the eigenvalue decomposition $\sqrt{D_z}\, Q \sqrt{D_z}= U_Q \, \Lam \, U_Q^T$, where $U_Q \in \calO_r$, derive an eigenvalue decomposition of $Y$, similarly to \fr{eq:new_Y}: \be Y = U \Lam U^T, \quad U = U_z U_{Q} \in \calO_{n,r}. \ee Observe that, if the second inequality in \fr{eq:clust_assump} holds, relations \fr{eq:U_rel} are valid.
-Thus, similarly to the non-symmetric case, perfect clustering is assured by condition \fr{eq:perfect_cl}, which, in turn, is guaranteed by $ \| \hU - U \, W_U \|\tinf = o(\epsu)$ when $n \to \infty$.
-Hence, obtain the following statement. \\
+Introducing matrices $D_z$ and $U_z$, similarly to the non-symmetric case considered above, and writing the eigenvalue decomposition $\sqrt{D_z}\, Q \sqrt{D_z}= U_Q \, \Lam \, U_Q^T$, where $U_Q \in \calO_r$, derive an eigenvalue decomposition of $Y$, similarly to \fr{eq:new_Y}: \be Y = U \Lam U^T, \quad U = U_z U_{Q} \in \calO_{n,r}. \ee Then, combination of Lemma~\ref{lem:perf_clust} and Theorems~\ref{th:sym_up_bound} and \ref{th:sym_up_bound_new} yields the following statement.